sconnel42/wedding-website/README.md

 - Automate getting refresh token for Google Drive
 - Dynamic loading of people from Google Sheets
 - Organize images into columns by height
-- Make RSVP search better
+- Make RSVP search better (fuzzy string search?)
+    - Only show people in that group